-1. To be eligible for the following benefits, you need to present your Public Service (PS) card, your Civil Service Card (CSC) or electronic Civil Service Card (e-CS card) to the medical staff.
+1. To be eligible for the following benefits, you need to present your Public Service (PS) card, Civil Service Card (CSC) or electronic Civil Service Card (e-CS card) to the medical staff:

-Healthcare institutions Benefits Government healthcare institution (please see Appendix B on page 31) You do not need to pay the medical bills upfront If you receive monthly pension, your share of the bill will be directly deducted from your monthly pension pay-out.
-If you chose a commuted pension gratuity, you can opt for Inter-Bank Giro through which the Pension offices will recover your share of medical bills incurred at restructured hospitals and polyclinics.
+Healthcare institutions Benefits Government healthcare institution (please see Appendix B on page 31) You do not need to pay the medical bills upfront.
+If you receive monthly pension, your share of the bill will be directly deducted from your monthly pension pay-out.
+If you chose a commuted pension gratuity, you can opt for Inter-Bank Giro through which the Pension Offices will recover your share of medical bills incurred at restructured hospitals and polyclinics.
 You can sign up for Inter-bank Giro arrangement by completing the Direct Debit (DDA) form found in the Pensioner's Portal.
+However, if you intend to claim the medical bill from another source (e.g. insurer), please pay upfront for the medical bill.
+The healthcare institution should not pass the bill to claim under CSC.
 MBS@Gov Clinic You only need to pay your share of the medical bill upfront at the clinic.
-The clinic will seek reimbursement for Government's share of the bill from Pensions Branch directly.
+The clinic will seek reimbursement for Government's share of the bill from Pensions Office directly.
 You may find the list of MBS@Gov clinics on the Pensioner's Portal at www.hrp.gov.sg.